ambray/ASM-Course/asm_slides/system_calls_5.rst

 		mov [rsi], rdi 	; our function pointer
 		; ...
 		syscall
-		test rax, rax 	; check to see if we are the parent or child jnz .parent		; jump to the end if we are the parent pop rax 		; pop the function pointer (top of the stack) call rax 		; call our thread function!
+		test rax, rax ; check to see if we are parent/child jnz .parent	; jump to end if we are the parent pop rax ; pop the function pointer (top of stack) call rax 	; call our thread function!
 		; ...
-		call exit 		; call exit (no place to return) .parent:
+		call exit 	; call exit (no place to return)
+	.parent:
 		; ... 		; parent: cleanup/return
 		ret